The PMC-80

 • The PMC-80 could drive either a monitor or a television set.

-• Double-wide video on the PMC-80 wasn’t controllable through software and worked differently than the Model I.
+• Double-wide video on the PMC-80 was enabled differently than on a Model I and wasn’t software controllable.

 • The PMC-80 printer and serial ports were mapped differently than a Model I.